mebokvinikadze/React_Final/README.md

-# 📰 BTU News Portal
+# 📰 Agenda News Portal

 A modern, responsive news and weather web application built with **React** and **Vite**.
 Enjoy a professional UI, smooth navigation, and real-time news and weather updates.